awsdocs/amazon-s3-developer-guide/doc_source/UsingMetadata.md

    For more information about server\-side encryption, see [Protecting data using encryption](UsingEncryption.md)\.

+**Note**
+The PUT request header is limited to 8 KB in size\.
+Within the PUT request header, the system\-defined metadata is limited to 2 KB in size\.
+The size of system\-defined metadata is measured by taking the sum of the number of bytes in the US\-ASCII encoding of each key and value\.

 The following table provides a list of system\-defined metadata and whether you can update it\.